illinois-impact/ece408_project/readme.md

 The ranking is determined by the total run time of the two layer invocations.
 If your implementation is not correct, you will get a 0 for this component of the grade.
 The `rai ranking` command is not the final word: the staff will re-run all final submissions multiple times and choose the fastest result as your time.
-THe ranking is determined solely by the values printed by `Op Time:` during your run.
+The ranking is determined solely by the values printed by `Op Time:` during your run.
+See [here](#Interpreting-the-timing-output-from-rai) for details.
-That `Op Time` is computed by wrapping your implementation in `custom/new-forward.cu` in a timer.

 ## Optimizations